 This Thaxton, Virginia custom home combines an open floor plan on the first floor with traditional architectural touches to create a gracious, modern home experience.
-Structures delivered the transformational energy savings of Passivhaus at almost no added construction expense.
+Structures delivered the transformational energy savings at almost no added construction expense.
 Ongoing utility bill savings offset any added mortgage payment for financing the modest increase in upfront construction expense.
 An advanced building envelope, coupled with ground loop and solar thermal system, helps the home achieve 72% energy savings compared to a code-built home.

 Proven Performance: Specht Residence